LouisAmphibian/LouisAmphibian/README.md

 # Hi there, I'm Ayanda "LouisAmphibian" Mantshinga! 👋
 ---

 Welcome!
-I’m a junior software developer who completed the Diploma in IT: Software Development at Rosebank College this year.
+I’m a junior software developer who completed the Diploma in IT: Software Development at Rosebank College this year (graduating officially in 2026).
 I finished my final year with a GPA of 3.78/4.0 and I’m passionate about clean code, problem-solving, and building full-stack projects that make an impact.
 Always learning, always building.

 ## 🔍 About Me